 If you aren’t constrained by budget and want a high-end unit that provides maximum versatility, the Line 6 Helix LT is our Editor’s Choice.
 Here you get high-quality effects and models, as well as a large touchscreen for navigating the unit and editing.

 The might of a modern Line 6 multi-effects unit at a fraction of the cost.

 With 85 guitar and bass amplifier models, 39 cabinet sims, 16 microphone emulations, 128 user IRs and well over 210 effects, this unit is the budget version of Line 6's modern multi-effects.

-The Line 6 Pod Go features a wide array of presents, simulations, sound, and more, all with the quality we’ve come to expect from this company but at a lower cost.
-This multi-effects unit is specially made for those that don’t require intricate programming capabilities, MIDI, or Variax control features but have a tighter budget.
+The Line 6 Pod Go features a wide array of presents, simulations, sound, and more, all with the quality we’ve come to expect from this company, but at a lower cost.
+This multi-effects unit is specially made for those who don’t require intricate programming capabilities, MIDI, or Variax control features, but who have a tighter budget.

 We were excited to try out the Line 6 Pod Go, as this unit offers previously unimaginable quality in its price range.
 The first thing we noticed is that, in true Line 6 fashion, each button comes with a color ring that matches the designated effect color.
 This is quite helpful in instantly knowing which effect is on which button, even in environments with poor light.

 With the Rotary controls, we were able to cycle through the various pages and blocks with the signal path.
 We were then able to adjust different settings within the blocks using the rotary encoders right below the screen.

 We started by selecting a Plexi Lead amp and then used the rotary encoders to adjust the EQ just like we’d do with a normal amp.
 This made the user experience simpler and intuitive.